MauroLopezMz/ArtificialVision_PreliminaryResults/README.md

                                               # Defines and trains the Deep Learning CNN architecture
 ├── ExistentDataset_CNN_Classifier.ipynb      # Process the 1D signals to get a 2D dataset
                                               # Defines and trains the Deep Learning CNN architecture
+├── ExistentDataset_CNN_Classifier_Additional_Preprocessing.ipynb      # Adds the preprocessing improvements proposed to the CNN
+                                              # Defines and trains the Deep Learning CNN modified/enhanced architecture
+                                              # Defines and trains the Deep Learning CRNN architecture
+                                              # Defines and trains the MobileNetV2 architecture
+                                              # Final Performance Comparison
+├── Non_DL_SVM.ipynb                          # Performs a complete feature extraction process for the SVM
+                                              # Defines and trains the SVM
+                                              # Final Performance Comparison
 ├── /pq_complex_spectrograms/ # Directory containing the generated image dataset (excluded from repo) │   ├── /Complex
 │   ├── /Harmonics